 B i o g r a p h y

 A dynamic and versatile podium presence, Jiménez has appeared with orchestras throughout the United States, Europe, and the Middle East including engagements in Belgium, Austria, the Czech Republic, Israel, and Italy.
-In June 2022, Jiménez will appear with the Royal Scottish National Orchestra in a recording of works by Anthony Iannaccone.
-Under his direction the FSU Orchestras have continued their long tradition of excellence.
-Both the University Philharmonia and the University Symphony Orchestra (USO) under Dr. Jiménez have championed new music and collaborated with such composers as Krzysztof Penderecki, Georg Friedrich Haas, John Harbison, Martin Bresnick, Jeff Beal, Anthony Iannaconne, Christopher Theofanidis, Ellen Taafe Zwilich, Chen Yi, Zhou Long, Tomas Svoboda, and Ladislav Kubik.
+In June 2022, Jiménez appeared with the Royal Scottish National Orchestra in a recording of works by Anthony Iannaccone.
+Since coming to FSU, the FSU Orchestras under Dr. Jimenez have continued their long tradition of excellence.
+Both the University Philharmonia and the University Symphony Orchestra (USO) have championed new music and collaborated with such composers as Krzysztof Penderecki, Georg Friedrich Haas, John Harbison, Martin Bresnick, Jeff Beal, Anthony Iannaconne, Christopher Theofanidis, Ellen Taafe Zwilich, Chen Yi, Zhou Long, Tomas Svoboda, and Ladislav Kubik.
 In 2007 the USO was featured in the PBS special Peanuts Gallery® which was awarded Best Performance of 2007 by the National Educational Telecommunications Association.
 Dr. Jiménez has premiered new works with the University Orchestras, including the world premieres of The General by Emmy Award-winning composer Jeff Beal, the Piano Concerto No. 3 by Ladislav Kubik (Jiménez led the world-premiere recording of this work with the Brno Philharmonic), Trumpeting the Stone by Brent Michael Davids, and Alma by Harold Schiffman.
 Jiménez has recorded with the Mark, CBC/Ovation, Col Legno, Neos, and Naxos labels.
 Of the USO’s 2010 recording on Naxos of Zwilich’s works for piano and orchestra, Lynn René Bayley of Fanfare stated that “Alexander Jiménez and the Florida State Symphony, who premiered the Peanuts Gallery, perform all three works here with tremendous sympathy, love, and excitement.”
 David Hurwitz, writing for ClassicsToday.com, exclaimed “…the Florida State University Symphony Orchestra under Alexander Jiménez leaves absolutely nothing to be desired.”
 In 2014 Naxos released the USO’s recording of the Dohnányi Symphony No. 2 and the world-premiere recording of Dohnányi’s Two Songs for Baritone and Orchestra.
-Dr. Jiménez has accompanied many of the world’s leading artists covering a wide variety of genres, including Joshua Bell, Lynn Harrell, Denyce Graves, Christopher O’Reily, jazz great Marcus Roberts, the Canadian Brass, Scotty Barnhart, and many others.
+Dr. Jiménez has accompanied many of the world’s leading artists covering a wide variety of genres, including Joshua Bell, Lynn Harrell, Denyce Graves, Christopher O’Reilly, jazz great Marcus Roberts, the Canadian Brass, Scotty Barnhart, and many others.